rht-labs/ubiquitous-journey/README.md

 🎨 This is the new home for the evolution of what was [Labs CI / CD](https://github.com/rht-labs/labs-ci-cd.git).
 This project represents a majour milestone in moving away from the 3.x OpenShift clusters to a new GitOps approach to tooling, app management and configuration drift using [ArgoCD](https://argoproj.github.io/argo-cd/).

-## What's in the box? 👨🏻‍🍳
+## What's in the box? 👨

-Bootstrap - TODO.
+- Bootstrap - TODO.
 Ref the chart in rht-labs
-ArgoCD - TODO.
+- ArgoCD - TODO.
 Ref the chart in tylerland?
-Jenkins - TODO.
+- Jenkins - TODO.
 Ref the chart in rht-labs
-Nexus - TODO.
+- Nexus - TODO.
 Ref the chart in rht-labs
-SonarQube - TODO.
+- SonarQube - TODO.
 Ref the chart in rht-labsbs
-Hoverfly - TODO.
+- Hoverfly - TODO.
 Ref the chart in rht-labs
-PactBroker - TODO.
-Ref the chart in rht-labs CodeReadyWorkspaces - TODO.
+- PactBroker - TODO.
 Ref the chart in rht-labs
+- CodeReadyWorkspaces - TODO.
+Ref the kustomize operator in rht-labs

 ## What it's not...🤷🏻‍♀️